-Time has proved to us the numerous benefits that members accrue from joining chamas.
-However, if there is a section of society that has not yet been awoken to this reality are the youth.
-Armed with the right information, our young people can be open to a vast amount of financial and social benefits that chamas have to offer.
-Here’s my two cents for the youth who intend to start their own chamas.
+Time has proven to us the numerous benefits that members enjoy by joining chamas.
+However, if there is a section of society that has not yet awakened to this reality is the youth.
+Armed with the right information, young people will be open to the vast amount of financial and social benefits that investment groups have to offer.

-Just the other day , I had the opportunity to interact with a duo from Kayole in Embakasi East Constituency, Nairobi.
-Sam and Bob (not their real names),both young men aged 21 and 23 and born and raised in the town, shared with me about their intention to start a group that through community service was intending to source for funds from the county government to better their lives.
+I once had the opportunity to interact with a duo from Kayole in Embakasi East Constituency, Nairobi.
+Sam and Mike (not their real names), both young men aged 21 and 23 and born and raised in the town, shared with me about their intention to start a group that through community service was intending to source funds from the county government to better their lives.
 They already had a list of seven other youths whom they saw as potential members and were planning on recruiting them.
-Brilliant idea, I thought to myself.
-But there was something that the two were missing.
+That was a very brilliant idea they had, but there were some things they had not considered.

-It is important for young people to take advantage of technology to help in managing their chamas.
+It is also very helpful for young people to take advantage of technology to help in managing their chamas.
 With social media platforms, it is now easier than ever to connect with chama members.
-I was impressed by one particular group who due to their professionals commitments and distance barrier opted to holding chama “meetings” online through a Whatsap group.
-However, it is important to note that physical meeting is important to better cement bonds between members.
-The adoption of group management software like chamasoft to automate chama activities and hence increase the efficiency of group management is also important.
+Some groups opt to hold chama “meetings” online, through WhatsApp groups, due to the professional commitments of their members and the distance barrier.
+However, physical meetings should not be neglected as they cement bonds between members.
+The adoption of group management software like chamasoft to automate chama activities and ease group management is also helpful.

-It may take time for a chama to actualize its financial goals, but with patience and discipline, the members’ lives will be changed for the better.
-It’s time that young people embraced the idea of chamas, because that’s one sure vehicle that can take them out of poverty into progress.
+It may take time for a chama to actualize its financial goals, but with patience and discipline, the livelihoods of the members will be changed for the better.
+It’s time that young people embraced the idea of chamas because it is one sure vehicle that can take them to financial independence.Tags: youth

 Categorised in: Chamas